People with heart disease are at increased risk for suffering heart attacks or

 diabetes, keep blood pressure less than 130/80.

-- If you have high blood pressure, your doctor may have you take medicine.
+- If you have high blood pressure, your doctor may have you take medication.

-- In addition to medicine, make healthy lifestyle changes, such as:
+- In addition to medication, make healthy lifestyle changes, such as:

 Your doctor will evaluate your lipid levels and help you determine what is desirable for you.